linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/23 Monte Carlo Simulation.md

 If we reran each simulation, we would obtain different values.
 As the number of simulations increase, the variation declines, and we get very close to the Black-Scholes-Merton value of 11.02.

 To illustrate further, we show several figures with a new set of parameters.
-Consider now a stock trading at  $100 with exercise price of$ 100.
+Consider now a stock trading at  \$100 with exercise price of\$ 100.
 Further, assume a 5% interest rate, 30% volatility, and one year to expiration.
 Figure 23.1 illustrates 200 separate sets of simulations where the sample size increases by a factor of 10.
-Panel A demonstrates moving from a sample size of 10 to 100 we observe a significant decline in the variation of simulated call prices when compared to the BSM model price of $14.23.
+Panel A demonstrates moving from a sample size of 10 to 100 we observe a significant decline in the variation of simulated call prices when compared to the BSM model price of \$14.23.
 Clearly, as we

 TABLE 23.1 Monte Carlo Price of Standard European Call Option